tlahin/roger_skyline_1/README.md

 Restart ssh service: `sudo service ssh restart`.

-# SSH access with public keys
+# SSH access with public keys and ROOT access

+  If you don't have an existing SSH key yet you can run command: `ssh-keygen -t rsa`.

+  Incase you have one already, you can run following command: `ssh-copy-id user@ip -p port`, to copy it from your machine to the target location.

+  Also manually copying your key from `~/.ssh/id_rsa.pub` to the target location `~/.ssh/authrized_keys` works.

 # Setup a Firewall